Type-Zero/django-training/training/0-PythonAndVirtualenv.md

 Ubuntu distributions have _aptitude_ (the famous ```apt-get```), Fedora-based Linux systems have _RPM_ (with ```yum```), but Mac OS X does not have anything of that sort.

 This is where __Homebrew__ comes in.
-Hommebrew is your missing CLI package manager (that's even its official tagline: http://brew.sh/).
+Homebrew is your missing CLI package manager (that's even its official tagline: http://brew.sh/).

 The only requirement to install it is __Ruby__, which conveniently comes pre-installed in OS X.